Medical Cannabis Patient Rights During a Police Stop

 You do not have to consent to a search

 If you are searched without your consent, they may not be able to use any evidence gathered in court, as it is an illegal search.
+Remember that, when they are on the job and investigating, police officers are legally allowed to lie.
+They cannot, however, necessarily break the law themselves.
+You may also insist that the officer searching you is of the same gender as you.

 Here are some examples of some of the sorts of questions a police officer may ask, to which you do not have to reply:

-- “I can charge you for resisting arrest if you do not answer my questions.”
+- “I can charge you for resisting

-- “You’re not a suspect – we’ll let you go once you have answered our questions.”
+you go once you have answered our questions.”
+Remember that, even if you are

-- Remember that, even if you are deemed a witness, you may be asked to go to court and be served a subpoena.
+deemed a witness, you may be asked to go to court, and you may be served a

-- “Your friends have cooperated – you’re the only one left, so can you answer our questions so we can let you go, too?”
+you’re the only one left, so can you answer our questions so we can let you go,

 If you’re not being arrested or detained for a reason …